lovebarany/ros2_vi_slam/README.md

 # Not implemented yet/Todos
 - [ ] Make it easier to specify vocabulary and settings files, to remove the need to rebuild each time.
+- [ ] Move common code from mono/stereo to base node